-The south campus Stormwater Detention Vault and Bio-swale Filtration System will be upgraded summer 2012.
-The public works project, PW656

-Stormwater Detention Facility Restoration, will include modifications to the stormwater detention vault that is beneath the south campus tennis courts.
-Flow control and sediment trapping features will be added to the existing vault including improved engineered maintenance components to enhance the water quality flowing into the filtration elements south of Bill MacDonald Way.

-- Additionally included in PW656 is the renovation of the Bio-swale Filtration System south of Bill MacDonald Way.
-A new primary catch basin will be installed for better sediment control and improved maintenance.
-The entire Bioswale Filtration System will have the existing vegetation and base materials removed.
-New filtration vegetation and base materials will be installed to improve water quality that flows into Taylor Creek. - Stormwater runoff control measure features will be reworked at the Lincoln Creek Transportation Center (LCTC).
-Improved filtration, additional catch basins and flow direction will be installed at the main access/egress point into this parking facility. - Provide training, or coordinate with existing training programs, to educate relevant staff in erosion and sediment control BMPs and requirements, or hire trained contractors to perform the work.
-Parking Services, under the Department of Public Safety, provides maintenance and repair work for all campus parking lots including the Lincoln Creek Transportation Center (LCTC). - Improve response to any turbid water discharge from the gravel parking lots.
+- The south campus Stormwater Detention Vault and Bio-swale Filtration System was upgraded in the summer of 2012.
+The public works project, PW656 included modifications to the stormwater detention vault that is beneath the tennis courts.
+Flow control and sediment trapping features were added to the existing vault including improved engineered maintenance components to enhance the water quality flowing into the filtration elements.
+Monitoring of the outflow into Taylor Creek will determine how well the new improvements have worked. - The Bio-swale Filtration System south of Bill MacDonald Way had a new catch basin installed, as mentioned above in PW 656, for better sediment control and improved maintenance.
+The entire Bio-swale existing vegetation and base materials were removed to improve water quality that flows into Taylor Creek.
+New base materials and vegetation were installed.
+Continue to monitor the Bio-swale discharge into Taylor Creek. - Provide training, or coordinate with existing training programs, to educate relevant staff in erosion and sediment control BMPs and requirements, or hire trained contractors to perform the work. - Parking Services, under the Department of Public Safety, provides maintenance and repair work for all campus parking lots including the Lincoln Creek Transportation Center (LCTC).
+FM provides additional services and assistance to Parking Services as needed. - Improve response to any turbid water discharge from the gravel parking lots.
 FM and EHS will work in association with the Parking Services maintenance personnel in addressing turbid water issues. - Involve the University's EHS office more into the mainstream provisions of the MS4 permit to assist with training and compliance issues especially with the transportation of hazardous chemicals.
-See attachments to the 2011 report. - Facilities Management has requested funding through the campus Capital Budget Office for FY13-15 to the Washington State Legislature to replace the gravels lots on campus and provide a maintainable surface where WWU can meet the requirements of its secondary MS4 permit with the CoB.
-Facilities Management will monitor this funding request for approval. - Continue to explore temporary solutions for FY2012 and future funding to the Lincoln Creek Transportation Center (LCTC) stormwater issues.
+See attachments to the 2011 report.

+- Facilities Management is requesting funding through the campus Capital Budget Office for Fiscal Years (FY) 2015-2017 to the Washington State Legislature to replace the gravels lots on the south portion of campus and provide a maintainable surface where WWU can meet the requirements of its secondary MS4 permit with the CoB.
+Facilities Management will monitor this funding request for approval. - Continue to explore temporary solutions for FY2015 and future funding to the Lincoln Creek Transportation Center stormwater issues.
 The future completion of phased work would have resolved the stormwater issues at this site.
 Economic downturn has left this as an unfunded project from the state.
+The main concern was the access apron into and out of the parking lot.
+A small works project SP013 reconfigured the area of water collection and installed improved catch basins.
+This work was completed in the summer of 2012.
+The resulting construction project has significantly reduced stormwater tracking into Lincoln Street.
+Surface water runoff near the road outlet to Lincoln Street continues to be a concern.
+Continue to monitor stormwater tracking out to Lincoln Street.

-Construction Site Storm Water Runoff Control
+Construction Site Stormwater Runoff Control